pt-br/relay-mutation-guide/README.md

 PS: GraphQL is **not** a database, don't misunderstand that.

 ### What is a Mutation
 A mutation is an operation that creates, changes or erases something (for reading, we use queries and not mutations).
+A mutation will always do something, then fetch something.

 It's important to know that a mutation happens in two sides: Server(GraphQL) and Client(Relay).